 Things will be easier for Derek Carr as the Chargers have suffered another major injury in the secondary.
 2015 Pro Bowler cornerback Jason Verrett suffered a torn ACL last week and will miss the rest of the season.
 Even with Verrett, the Chargers secondary has struggled against opposing passing attacks, allowing 371.5 passing yards per game (21st in the NFL).
 Newcomer cornerback Casey Hayward does lead the Chargers with three interceptions and is tied for second in the NFL.

 The Raiders offense may be without starting running back Latavius Murray, meaning offensive coordinator Bill Musgrave and the offense could be turning to rookies DeAndre Washington and Jalen Richard.
 Washington and Richard have both showed their explosiveness out of the backfield, along with their ability to catch the ball out of the backfield.
 Don't be surprised if you see some runs by fullback Jamize Olawale as well.

 San Diego's rushing defense ranks 8th best in the NFL, allowing just 82.0 rushing yards per game.
 The middle of the Chargers defense is led by linebacker Denzel Perryman, who has filled in for Manti Te'o who is also on the IR.
 Perryman leads the team with 21 tackles.

 The Raiders are looking to become 4-1 for the first time since 2002, the year they went to the Super Bowl and lost to the Tampa Bay Buccaneers.

-The Silver & Black will remain at home to take on the Arizona Cardinals next week.
+Del Rio and his squad will stay at home to take on the Kansas City Chiefs next week.